 In the preamble on the race website, the route was described as 18 km of rolling terrain followed by 12 km of climbing with a 2000m rise in elevation.
 In reality it was 20km of up and up and up.
 While I hoped for a reprieve with some flat running, it really was wishful thinking.
 Up we went.

-My recollection of my mood and mindset throughout the endless climbing – and the entire race – was acceptance of the challenge, determination to get to the finish, awe at what I was accomplishing and the stunning surroundings.
-I credit my custom yoga practice with fortifying me with the stamina, resilience and energy necessary to make it to the top.
+Throughout the endless climbing and the entire race, I remember feeling acceptance of the challenge, determination to get to the finish, and awe of what I was accomplishing and the stunning surroundings.
+I credit my custom yoga training with Yogrishi Vishvketu with fortifying me with the stamina, resilience and energy necessary to make it to the top.

 At about 32 km – and 11.5 hours – I reached what I thought was the peak.
 Excited to now be descending I paused for a cup of warm tea.
 Not so I learned.
 “You have one more km to climb to high camp.
 It will take you about 2 hours to get up and back.”
 How could that be?
 How could 1km take so long?
 I soon found out.
 Vertical climbing in altitude which felt like slow motion.
 Hauling myself up rocks and makeshift stairs of rock, using my climbing poles and raising my knees higher than my waist on each step of the toughest portions.
 Yet I made it!!
 Up to high camp, a little more than 3600m.
 Yippee!

 Lesson 3: ‘Steady with your mind and fluid with your body’ as the yogis say.

 It’s a symbiotic relationship.
 Engage your mind in the task at hand to keep energy flowing.
 Physical motion combined with mindful focus enables you to access your reserves of untapped potential and endless energy.